 - Campsuds – This well-known camping brand wash liquid is meant to be used as any kind of soap, including as a shampoo, laundry soap, dishwashing soap, and shaving soap.
 Biodegradable and eco-friendly.
 Good option for those who have limited space.

-- Dr. Beckmann Wash – A concentrated laundry gel option in a 100 ml (3.5 oz) tube.
+- Dr. Beckmann Wash – A concentrated laundry gel option in a 100 ml (3.4 oz) tube.
 Contains no enzymes so good for those with sensitive skin or skin conditions like eczema.
-If flying, this would need to be stored in your checked luggage.
 Can do up to 20 washes.

 - Dry laundry soap sheets – If you are looking for a non-liquid option, you might want to check out laundry detergent sheets that dissolve in water from TravelOn or Sea to Summit.
 Just be careful to use completely dry hands to use these as any moisture will make all the sheets clump together.